bliakher/cshargs/README.md

 # Features

 ## Flag option ( `--flag` / `-f` )
-- Flag option is used for options without parameters
+Flag option attribute is used for options without parameters.
+The type of the property must be bool.
 - For option name, use the first constructor argument `name`
 - For alias, use the named argument `alias`
 - For option that can be used only with some other option use the named argument `useWith` which takes the option property name.